Mini brand shoot day at Castle Farm - 26 March 2025

 - If you have a particular ‘brand’ colour then think about incorporating this into your clothing as well.

-It’s worth thinking about the season too whether spring/summer or autumn/winter as different colour palettes work well in different seasons.
+It’s worth thinking about the season too, whether spring/summer or autumn/winter as different colour palettes work well in different seasons.

 In terms of hair and make up, some clients are happy doing their own hair and make up which is absolutely fine.
 I would recommend wearing your usual make up on the day.